 Non-controlling Interest-Effective February 1, 2014, the Company formed ERS with various third parties.
 ERS offers advisory and technology enabled services to financial advisors and retirement plans.
 In exchange for a 64.5% ownership interest in ERS, the Company contributed certain assets and has agreed to fund a certain amount of the operating expenses of ERS.
-As described in Note 3, primarily due to the issuance of units related to the contributions of FinaConnect, Inc. ("FinaConnect") and Castle Rock Innovations, Inc. ("Castle Rock") and the purchase of additional ERS units acquired from the former owners of Klein Decisions, Inc. ("Klein"), the Company's ownership in ERS has increased to 80.8% as of December 31, 2016.
+As described in "Note 3 - Business Acquisitions," primarily due to the issuance of units related to the contributions of FinaConnect, Inc. ("FinaConnect") and Castle Rock Innovations, Inc. ("Castle Rock") and the purchase of additional ERS units acquired from the former owners of Klein Decisions, Inc. ("Klein"), the Company's ownership in ERS increased to 80.8% as of December 31, 2016.
+During the year ended December 31, 2017, the Company purchased an additional 15 units, which increased the Company's ownership percentage to 81.5% as of December 31, 2017.